-If you're a farmer or rancher seeking assistance in facing the challenge of farming for a changing climate, then these programs could be your next step!
+If you're a farmer or rancher seeking assistance, then these programs could be your next step!
 For more information, check out the CDFA website https://www.cdfa.ca.gov/oefi/, and be sure to utilize our Community Education Specialist who is here to help!
-Britta can be reached at the contact below.
-Also please see this Press Release for Lake, Sonoma, and Mendocino Counties:
+The UCCE-Mendocino County office can be reached at:

 University Of California Cooperative Extension

 Congrats!
 You've been awarded a grant from the California Department of Food and Agriculture's Healthy Soils Program.
 Now what?
 Once your grant has been executed and before you implement any of your practices, you need to take soil samples to...

 Grower Profile #1: Frank Fernandes Practices: No-Till, Strip-Till, and Cover Crops Frank Fernandes grew up in a big dairy family in Tulare County.
 He has continued that tradition and now farms about 1,500 acres near Pixley.
 He grows corn, wheat,...